Mohammedzeheer/MernPractise-/Notes/node.md

 _control flow_ - order of code is being executed
-_modules_ - encapsulated code which perform specific functiionality, which can be imported _lodash_ is js library provide utility function for doing common programming task, like manipulating array object and string _Types of modules_ - Core Modules.
+_modules_ - encapsulated code which perform specific functiionality, which can be imported _lodash_ is js library provide utility function for doing common programming task, like manipulating array object and string _Types of modules_
+    - Core Modules.
 		- Local Modules.
 		- Third Party Modules.
 _HTTP_ - used to transfer data between server and client _HTTP methods_
             - Get - to request data from server
             - Post - send data to server often result in creation of resource.
             - Put - used to update existing data.
             - Patch - partialy update existing resource
             - Option - show available methods
             - Delete -delet resource
             - Connect- establish connection
-- Trace - used for debugging, it return exact request _Middlewares_ - middlewaare fuctions that reccive request and execute between request and response _application level middleware_ - is applied to entire application it can be added using `app.use()` _rotuter level middleware_ - is applied to specifinc route. `route.use()` _error handling middleware_ - used to handle error, it is added at end and add using `app.use()`
+- Trace - used for debugging, it return exact request _Middlewares_ - middlewaare fuctions that receive request and execute between request and response _application level middleware_ - is applied to entire application it can be added using `app.use()` _rotuter level middleware_ - is applied to specifinc route. `route.use()` _error handling middleware_ - used to handle error, it is added at end and add using `app.use()`